dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```

-When overriding constructor you can also throw from child any other unrelated checked & unchecked exceptions, but for method - only checked
+When overriding constructor you can also throw from child any other unrelated checked & unchecked exceptions, but for method - only checked - again the difference how method and constructor are called.
 ```java
 class A{
     public A() throws IOException{}